 --enable-videcore option instead of

 --disable-videocore above.
-Note that this library is only available for 32-bit systems, and even there it is missing in recent distributions.
+Note that this library is only available for 32-bit systems.
 The binaries must be present in

 To start RetroArch built this way, system must be switched to "Legacy GL" driver using